BREAD Children’s Library

 Role of BREAD Children’s Libraries:

 BREAD Children’s libraries are ensuring that books are accessible to students, encouraging students to run and manage the libraries, motivating students to read the books of their choice, motivating teachers who encourage reading habits in students and in honouring students and teachers who effectively use the libraries.
 All the activities of BREAD Society are standardized, objective and transparent, leaving no scope for bias or subjectivity.
 Over 3.5 lakh children access and read books from BREAD libraries annually.
 ‘BREAD Library Program’ can be scaled up and replicated by any corporate entity or NGO.

 Corpus of Rs.
 10,000 is created for each library to add 80 new books once in 3 years and to give prizes annually for best write-ups.
 Write-ups are conclusive proof of reading books.

 Systems and processes:

 BREAD Society’s systems and processes of operating libraries through students are comprehensive.
-Headmaster nominates a teacher to look after library.
-Class teacher selects 3 responsible students from each class, preferably two girls and a boy, to manage library.
+Headmaster nominates a teacher to look after the library.
+Class teacher selects 3 responsible students from each class, preferably two girls and a boy, to manage the library.
 Library teacher trains them to issue books to their classmates.
 Library period is used mainly to select, borrow and return borrowed books in next library period.
 Defaulting students can only read books in library period till they return borrowed books.
 Students acquire life skills at a young age.
 Library teacher is not burdened with extra work.
 Transfers/retirements do not have any adverse effect on the functioning of libraries.
-Students borrowing books can exchange books during vacations in order to read more books but must return books on reopening of school.
-Defaulters will be not be reissued books.
+Students borrowing books can exchange books during vacations in order to read more books.
+They can return any library book on reopening of school.
+Students failing to return books will be not be reissued books.